+SOUTHERN NW COAST ONL

-Southern NW Coast ONL (south of the Paturau River)
+(South of the Paturau River)

-The confirmed ONL includes the Big River catchment and coastal land south to the Kahurangi Lighthouse.
-It includes Lake Otuhie and extends to the coastal marine area in this location and just north of the Anatori River.
+This ONL includes the Big River catchment and coastal land south to the Kahurangi Lighthouse.
+It includes Lake Otuhie and extends to the coastal marine area in this location.
 Most of the coastal cliffs and marine terrace features from Big River north to the Paturau River are described under the Northwest Coastal Marine ONL.
-The interior crown land is known as the Tai Tapu estate, and is held by DOC as the Northwest Nelson Forest Park.

-Characteristic and Features:
+Characteristic and features

-The Southern Northwest Coast ONL is characterised by five main river estuaries.
-From north to south these are the Paturau, the Anatori, the Turimawiwi, the Anaweka and Big River.
 The unsealed road continues as far south as Turimawiwi, however there is no bridge over the Anatori so access further south is limited to 4WD vehicles and reliant on clement weather.
-Logging of indigenous forest previously occurred around the Anaweka and south of Lake Otuhie.
-Most of this ONL is a former Maori occupation reserve known as the Tai Tapu estate.
-The whole Tai Tapu estate extends from the South Head Cone of the Whanganui Inlet across to Knuckle Hill, then south to Mount Stevens and south west to the Council boundary beyond Big River, and remains 'conservation land' administered by DOC as part of the Northwest Nelson Forest Park.
+Adjacent logging of indigenous forest previously occurred around the Anaweka and south of Lake Otuhie.
+Inland and across some of the ONL is a former Maori occupation reserve known as the Tai Tapu estate.
+The whole Tai Tapu estate extends from the South Head Cone of the Whanganui Inlet across to Knuckle Hill, then south to Mount Stevens and southwest to the Council boundary beyond Big River, and remains 'stewardship conservation land' administered by DOC as part of the Northwest Nelson Forest Park.
 It was withheld from inclusion in the Kahurangi National Park while the treaty settlement deeds were under negotiation.

 Other attributes and characteristics of the Kahurangi National Park, particularly the biophysical characteristics, are described in more detail under the Parapara-Kahurangi Ranges ONL.

-Pastoral farming continues down the coast as far as Big River.
+In the adjacent areas pastoral farming continues down the coast as far as Big River.
 Gold and coal are known mineral resources.
-Mining for gold has occurred in the past in the Golden Blocks goldfield south east of Lake Otuhie.
+Mining for gold has occurred in the past in the Golden Blocks goldfield south and east of Lake Otuhie.
 There were some five gold mines in the vicinity of Slaty Creek, of which the Aorangi mine was the most productive.
 The area is subject to recent investigations and exploration permits.
-Within the Southern NW Coast ONL are a number of archaeological and wahi tapu sites of cultural and spiritual importance to Iwi, particularly around the mouth of the Anaweka River.
+In this area are a number of archaeological and Wahi tapu sites of cultural and spiritual importance to Iwi, particularly around the mouth of the Anaweka River.
 The Poutini Trail is a historic coastal route that Maori used for the transport of pounamu north from Westland.